scicloj/metamorph.ml/README.md

    (ds-mm/set-inference-target :species)
    ;; convert all categorical variables to numbers (ds-mm/categorical->number cf/categorical)
-   ;; train or predict , depending on :mode {:metamorph/id :model}
+   ;; train a random forrest model or use it for prediction , depending on :metamorph/mode {:metamorph/id :model}
    (ml/model {:model-type :smile.classification/random-forest})))

-;;  the simplest split, produces a seq of one, a single split into train/test (def  train-split-seq (split/split->seq ds :holdout))
+;;  the simplest split, produces a seq of length one, a single split into train/test (def  train-split-seq (split/split->seq ds :holdout))

 ;; we have only one pipe-fn here